 “Registration Agreement” the agreement between the Registrant and Registrar governing the registration of .eco domain names.

-“Registry” or “Registry” means Big Room, the operator of the .eco registry.
+“Registry” or “Registry Operator” means Big Room, the operator of the .eco registry.

 Registry Agreement means the Registry Agreement between Registry and ICANN for the operation of .eco, as amended, restated or replaced from time to time.